-This study covered a wide spectrum of data taken from SEER- the United States National Cancer Institute Surveillance, Epidemiology, and End Results database.
+This study covered a broad spectrum of data taken from SEER- the United States National Cancer Institute Surveillance, Epidemiology, and End Results database.
 The data of a total of 1140 patients were analyzed which were diagnosed with the malignant pleural mesothelioma in a decade, from 2004 to 2014.

 Through experimental results, the author of the research report wrote,

-The nomogram showed good discriminative ability and was well calibrated.
+The nomogram showed good discriminative ability and was well-calibrated.
 These results improve our understanding of resected MPM lesions and provide a reliable tool for predicting patient OS.

 The significance of the TNM Staging System in Predicting Pleural Mesothelioma Survival

 Pleural mesothelioma is the most common type of mesothelioma cancer caused mainly by inhaling asbestos fibers, affecting the lining of the lungs and chest wall.
 About 75% of the mesothelioma diagnosed patients suffer through malignant pleural mesothelioma.
-Among other cancer staging techniques, TNM staging the most commonly used technique for measuring pleural mesothelioma staging.
+Among other cancer staging techniques, TNM staging the most commonly used method for measuring pleural mesothelioma staging.

 With the TNM staging technique, higher the TNM value, more extensive will be the spread of mesothelioma cancer in the body.
-A few scientific pieces of research have shown that higher TNM stage predicts poor survival of the pleural mesothelioma patients.
+A few scientific pieces of research have shown that a higher TNM stage predicts poor survival of the pleural mesothelioma patients.

 But the Chinese researchers have nullified the proficiency of TNM staging in predicting the survival of pleural mesothelioma patients, as written in the research report,

-"It has been reported that TNM staging is related to MPM (malignant Pleural mesothelioma) prognosis, however, we found no significant association between OS (Overall Survival) and TNM staging."
+“It has been reported that TNM staging is related to MPM (malignant Pleural mesothelioma) prognosis.
+However, we found no significant association between OS (Overall Survival) and TNM staging.”

 Validation of the Nomogram through Extensive Experimental Design

-The researcher's team chose the most extensive, and comprehensive database to design their experiment thus confirming the reliability and authenticity of the final results.
+The researcher’s team chose the most extensive, and comprehensive database to design their experiment, thus confirming the reliability and authenticity of the final results.